TomikeKrasnay/VIP_TEMPLATE/README.md

 ### Manual

+Create new folder in `~/Library/Developer/Xcode/Templates/File Templates`.

-Copy the `ustwo VIP Templates` folder to `~/Library/Developer/Xcode/Templates/File Templates`.
+Copy the `Scene.xctemplate` to the folder.

 ## Usage

-To generate a new VIP module (scene), in Xcode go to File > New File and select from the `ustwo VIP Templates` section.
+To generate a new VIP module (scene), in Xcode go to File > New File and select from the `"name of folder"` section.

 Give a name to your scene e.g. `Review` and it will generate all related files using this name as a prefix for your source code files.